Aricg/aricg.github.io/plan.md

 Sprint Review
 -------------

-* Review Epics, tasks and documentation as end goal
+* Review Epics, tasks and documentation as end goal.
-* Shake out any remaining hand waving
+* Shake out any remaining hand waving.

 >My manager Andy had great ideas and no time.
 He saw that a git-ops JcasC implementation would eliminate an entire class of tickets from our helpdesk.